standage/standage.github.io/content/2016/2016-10-20-psrn-retreat.md

                                |
                                |
                                v
--                           Limited
+3                           Limited                                 2
 ```

+Prior to the workshop, participants were assigned to one of the four scenarios and asked to reflect on what (plant) science would be like if that scenario were taken to the extreme.
+Once gathered at the workshop, we then discussed opportunities and challenges related to postgraduate training and cyberinfrastructure in the assigned hypothetical scenario, as well as recommendations we would make for immediate action if the scenario was to be our inevitable and unavoidable future.

 One could argue that the organizers could have chosen different or better axes.
 Perhaps this is true.
-But the idea was to anchor the discussion and nail down some givens so that each working group could explore the remainder of the uncertainty space, and associated opportunities and challenges, in more detail.
+But the idea was to anchor the discussion and nail down some givens so that each working group could explore the remainder of the uncertainty space—and associated opportunities and challenges—in more detail.
 I think the scenario planning strategy effectively satisfied this purpose.

 ## Recommendations